 Rapid gains in height and weight.
 How Do These Changes Affect Teens?
 Teens frequently sleep longer.
 What Can You Do?
 Don't criticize or compare the teens to others.
 II.
 III.
 References.
 ACT for Youth - Adolescent Development Toolkit - Identity Development.
 Identity development is a central task of adolescent development.

 Who am I?
 How do I fit in?
 What is my role?
 These are all key questions adolescents are asking themselves.
-Important dimensions of identity formation include race, ethnicity, gender, and sexual orientation.
 Ethnic identity development - Wikipedia.
 Development of ethnic identity is described as a process of the construction of identity over time, due to a combination of experience and actions of the individual and includes gaining knowledge and understanding of in-group(s), as well as a sense of belonging to (an) ethnic group(s).

 Here are a few reliable, informative websites for parents and reliable, youth-friendly websites for teens.
 Parent Resources Child Development These pages offer information on developmental milestones, and include parenting tips and resources.
 Centers for Disease Control and Prevention.
 Web Page - Young Teens Web Page - Teenagers Parent Information: Teens.
 A New Look at Adolescent Girls.
 "How Do I Evolve From Confusion and Chaos to a Capable, Strong, Compassionate Woman?